in Student Athletic Programs

 3.5.5.
 Coaches may establish additional team policies, provided they are: consistent with this Statement and with other applicable requirements, in writing (including any supplemental team policies), shared with the sport administrator, and provided annually to each team member by the first day of practice and upon a new member's joining the team.
 Student-athletes will acknowledge in writing their receipt of team rules, and copies of such receipts will be filed with the head coach and sport administrator.

 3.5.6.
-Coaches shall conduct themselves fairly showing preferential treatment in the enforcement of student athletic rules.
+Coaches shall conduct themselves fairly by enforcing student athletic rules consistently and by not showing preferential treatment in the enforcement of student athletic rules.

 4. Additional Principles Applicable to Administrators

-University administrators, faculty, and others who hold positions or serve on committees with responsibility for student athletic programs and the conduct of their participants, bear significant responsibility for ensuring the responsible, vigorous, timely, and fair enforcement of the principles contained in this Statement and other requirements.
+University administrators, faculty, and others who hold positions or serve on committees with responsibility for student athletic programs and the conduct of their Participants (herein "Administrators"), bear significant responsibility for ensuring the responsible, vigorous, timely, and fair enforcement of the principles contained in this Statement and other requirements.
 The following responsibilities are in addition to others they have concerning the operation of student athletic programs.

 4.1.
-Ensuring the integrity of athletic programs, compliance with this Statement and other applicable requirements, and public enhancing confidence in the integrity of all participants in those programs.
-The quality, fairness, compliance, and integrity of all student athletic programs are in the best interest of the state legislature, state residents, fans and the media.
+Administrators shall ensure the integrity of athletic programs, compliance with this Statement and other applicable requirements, and shall maintain public confidence in the integrity in those programs and in all Participants.

+4.1.1.
+Administrators shall protect the rights of all Participants in student athletic programs.

 4.1.2.
-Protecting the rights of all participants in student athletic programs.

-4.1.3.
-Informing and educating all participants in student athletic programs of their rights and responsibilities; the requirements they are subject to as participants; the possible sanctions noncompliance requirements; procedure for monitoring, enforcing, and reporting noncompliance; and the resources available to them to facilitate their knowledge of their rights.
+Administrators shall inform and educate all Participants in student athletic programs of their rights and responsibilities; the requirements they must meet as Participants; the possible sanctions associated with noncompliance; procedures for monitoring, enforcing, and reporting noncompliance; and the resources available to them to facilitate their knowledge of their rights.

 4.2.
 While the ultimate responsibility for ensuring the adherence of these policies rests with the President and the Trustees of Indiana University, it is important that specific responsibility for day-to-day enforcement of these policies be clearly assigned.
-A clear chain of responsibility must exist, as that the people in that chain carry out their duties fully, and that all participants in student athletic programs know and follow that chain of responsibility.
+A clear chain of responsibility must exist, the people in that chain must carry out their duties fully, and all Participants in student athletic programs must know and follow that chain of responsibility.
 Without written instruction from the President to the contrary, primary responsibility for implementation of this Statement, including ensuring the successful completion of each of the tasks identified above, rests:

 - In the case of coaches, with the Director of Athletics and the Associate Athletic Director for Student-Athlete Well-Being and Development;